-If your lessor applies to QCAT for a tenancy hearing you will get a notice telling you the date and time of the hearing.
-It is important to attend the QCAT tenancy hearing so you can show your evidence and tell your side of the story.
+If your lessor applies to QCAT for a tenancy hearing you are the Respondent.
+QCAT will send you a notice telling you the date and time of the hearing.
+You can attend the hearing to respond and tell your side of the story.